SJ4MPIE/Studio-Ghibli-App/README.md

 # Studio-Ghibli-App
-☕ Loading in JSON (Javascript object notation) through API (Application programming interface)
+☕ Loading in JSON (Javascript object notation) through API (Application programming interface).
+The API that I used is from Stuio Ghibili an anime show.
+This API consist of title name, description etc..

 * Version: 1.0

 ## Credits